 Additional opportunities availability to engage with INSIGHT Alumni mentors, Career Coach Mentors, and healthcare professionals.

 This is a condensed introductory curriculum offered by our leading experts to provide a glimpse of Injury and Violence Prevention Research.
-We have created a four-week schedule, and you can expect to dedicate three hours a week to complete the program successfully.
+This program was created to be a four-week curriculum that can be completed within an eight-week schedule timeframe.
+You can expect to dedicate three hours a week to complete the program successfully.

 Week 1 – Introduction to Injury and Violence Prevention